samuelcheang0419/trouble-brewing/README.md

 The methodologies used in this project can be applied to any organism affected by environmental changes.

 ## Getting Started
-These instructions will get you a copy of the project up and running on your local machine (or more likely an ec2 instance)
+These instructions will get you a copy of the project up and running on your local machine (or more likely an AWS EC2 instance)

 ### Prerequisites
 The coffee biodiversity data can be found [here](http://www.gbif.org/occurrence/search?taxon_key=2895315&HAS_COORDINATE=true&HAS_GEOSPATIAL_ISSUE=false&YEAR.offset=0&offset=20#).
 Search for: